 Although many nursing schools across the country have worked successfully to increase the racial and ethnic diversity of their student populations, there remains a shortage of minority nursing faculty to serve as role models to the increasingly diverse nursing student population.
 In 2008, twenty-six percent (26%) of undergraduate nursing students nationally belonged to minority groups, and this number is projected to increase in the next few years.
-However, less than eleven percent (11%) of the nation's full time nursing educators are people of color, and to complicate matters, many of these minority educators are approaching retirement age and are widely dispersed geographically.
+However, less than thirteen percent (13%) of the nation's full time nursing educators are people of color, and to complicate matters, many of these minority educators are approaching retirement age and are widely dispersed geographically.

 Due to the need for minority nurse educators that teach online and the high estimated cost of such dedicated resources, an application for federal funding was submitted to the Health Resources and Services Administration (HRSA) for the purpose of educating minority nurse faculty to teach online and subsequently shared with schools across the nation.
-In 2004, the Thomas Edison State College Minority Nurse Educator Program received funding over a three year period and was re-funded in 2008 for an additional three years.
+In 2004, the Thomas Edison State University Minority Nurse Educator Program received funding over a three year period and was re-funded in 2008 for an additional three years.
 Currently, approximately 90 minority nurse educators are certified to teach online.

 We hope that you find this site useful, and return to it whenever you have a need for a minority nurse educator certified in Distance Education.